Across the UK, we support local areas in the following ways:

 - Fostering a shared drive to improve the reach, quality and impact of teams

 Part of our mission is to convince national and local decision makers across the UK about the importance of policies and services to support parent-infant relationships, and specifically about the importance of specialised parent-infant relationship teams.
-We co-ordinate the Conception to Age 2 All-Party Parliamentary Group and the 1001 Critical Days movement.
-Our most recent report Rare Jewels: Specialised Parent-infant Relationship Teams in the UK contains the most up-to-date analysis of provision across the UK and advocated for policy changes that will support the growth of services across the country.
+We co-ordinate the Conception to Age 2 All-Party Parliamentary Group and the First 1001 Days Movement.
+Our most recent report Rare Jewels: Specialised Parent-infant Relationship Teams in the UK contains the most up-to-date analysis of provision across the UK and advocates for policy changes that will support the growth of services across the country.

 The Parent-Infant Foundation is an evidence-based organisation: